pyxem/kikuchipy/doc/load_save_patterns.rst

     >>> s = kp.load('patterns.h5', lazy=True)

-When loaded lazily, patterns are processed chunk by chunk which in many cases leads to longer processing times, so processing should be done with some care.
+When loaded lazily, EBSD patterns are processed chunk by chunk, which in many cases leads to longer processing times, so processing should be done with some care.
 See the relevant `HyperSpy user guide
 <http://hyperspy.org/hyperspy-doc/current/user_guide/big_data.html>`_ for
 information on how to do this.